CodeWithRitik01/Habit-Tracker/README.md

 5.You can mark today's habit status and change the status for previous days by clicking on the respective buttons.

 # Hosted Project
-Link to Hosted project = ("https://resonant-gelato-e9ff07.netlify.app/")
+Link of Hosted project = ("https://resonant-gelato-e9ff07.netlify.app/")

 ## Credits